GunaUI/React-2019/README.md

 ## Functional Component React Hook

 ### useEffect
-* use a fact basically combines the functionality or the use cases you can cover of all these class based lifecycle hooks in one react hook here.
+* useEffect basically combines the functionality or the use cases you can cover of all these class based lifecycle hooks in one react hook here.
 * useEffect can import and add anywhere inside your functional component body.
 * useEffect will take a function and run in every render cycle.